blakadder/blog/_posts/2022-08-21-bh-ap1-in-home-assistant.md

 The speed command topic is [`Backlog0`](https://tasmota.gihub.io/docs/Commands#backlog0) because we need to use different `TuyaSend` commands depending on the situation.

-When speed is set to 0 in HA purifier needs to be turned of using the same command as explained above.
+When speed is set to 0 in Home Assistant purifier needs to be turned off using the same command as explained above.
 When speed is set to 1 or 2 in HA we use `TuyaSend4` to dpId 4, but, since the values in Tasmota are 0 and 1, we subtract 1 from the HA value, therefore setting speed to 1 in HA will send `cmnd/bh-ap1/backlog0 TuyaSend4 4,0` to Tasmota.

 ```
 preset_modes: